mshroyer/socklink/README.md

 socklink.sh setup
 ```

-The script will install hooks to your `.tmux.conf`, `.bashrc`, and `.zshrc`
+The script will install the necessary hooks to your `.tmux.conf`, `.bashrc`,
-files.
-If you're using a different interactive shell than bash or zsh, you
+and `.zshrc` files.
+If you're using a different interactive shell than bash
-can manually setup the necessary hooks by adding the equivalent of the
+or zsh, you can instead manually setup the hooks by adding the equivalent of
-following to your shell's init file:
+the following to your shell's init file:

 ```
 if [ -n "$THIS_IS_AN_INTERACTIVE_SESSION" ]; then